-As a challenging programmer, working with debugger is again challenging task.
+In Mainframe environment working as Programmer is a challenging task.
+And working on debugger is again double challenging task.

-The following points to be considered while debugging a COBOL Program:
+The following points need to consider while debugging a COBOL Program:

 - View your source code as it executes.

-• Set conditional breakpoints to halt execution when a variable is set to a certain value (for example, REC-COUNT = 100) or when the value contained in a given address in memory changes.
+- Set conditional break points to halt execution when a variable is set to a certain value (such as, REC-COUNT = 100) or when the value contained in a given address in memory changes.
 This latter feature is especially useful to help you find problems that have the effect of inadvertently overwriting parts of memory.

 In the mainframe environment, a popular debugging tool is a Compuware product known as Xpediter.
 Xpediter allows you to set breakpoints and step through the program using COBOL code instead of trying to decipher machine code.
 You can examine the value of all variables at the breakpoints.
 Compuware also supplies Abend-AID, considered an industry staple.